 The Thomas R. Kline School of Law of Duquesne University recognized three outstanding alumni for their achievements at its annual Law Alumni Reunion dinner on September 27.
-The honorees who received award included William F. Goodrich, L’79, The Honorable Kim Berkeley Clark, L’83, and Joseph Williams, L’09.
+The honorees who received awards included William F. Goodrich, L’79, The Honorable Kim Berkeley Clark, L’83, and Joseph Williams, L’09.

 Goodrich was recognized with the Distinguished Alumnus Award as an alumnus who graduated 20 years or more ago and has distinguished himself through achievements in the legal profession, the community, and to Duquesne Kline School of Law.
 Judge Clark was recognized for her service and commitment to Duquesne Kline School of Law and the Duquesne Kline Law Alumni Association with the Dr. John E. Murray, Jr. Meritorious Service Award.
 Williams was honored with the Outstanding Achievement Award, as an alumnus who has practiced law 19 years or less and who has distinguished himself through achievements in the legal profession, community, and service to Duquesne Kline School of Law.